davidlenfesty/nordic_aoa/README.md

 There will be two boards, the tag, and the locator.
 Both will be dev boards, with a USB debugging interface (CMSIS-DAP or dap42 or something), some broken out pins, and the antennas.

+To see an interactive bom, open $board/bom/ibom.html in a web browser.

 ### Tag

 I will do this board first, to ensure that I can do the RF design, as I have never done any RF before.
-It will just be a board with USB and a single antenna.
+It will just be a board with a USB debugging interface and a single antenna.

 ### Locator